nikosubra/emptybucket-portable/README.md

 ## 🛠 Requirements

 - Go ≥ 1.20
-- Access to an S3 bucket with versioning enabled
+- Access to an S3-compatible bucket (versioned or unversioned)
 - Delete permissions on objects and delete markers

 ---